mkuo005/LET-LP-Scheduler/README.md

 ### Ports
 The LET-LP-Scheduler communicates with LetSynchronise using localhost on port 8181.
 The ports can be changed, however, the same change will need to be reflect on the plugin in LetSynchronise.

+### Server requests
+The LET-LP-Scheduler uses post requests to service a scheduling request.
+The body of the post request is in the LetSynchronise JSON format ([examples](https://github.com/eyip002/LetSynchronise/tree/master/examples)) with the addition of the `"makespan" : int` at the top level.